japila-books/spark-sql-internals/docs/spark-sql-SparkPlan-Partitioning.md

 * link:spark-sql-Distribution-UnspecifiedDistribution.adoc[UnspecifiedDistribution]

-* link:spark-sql-Distribution-ClusteredDistribution.adoc[ClusteredDistribution] with all the hashing link:spark-sql-Expression.adoc[expressions] included in `clustering` expressions
+* link:spark-sql-Distribution-ClusteredDistribution.adoc[ClusteredDistribution] with all the hashing link:expressions/Expression.md[expressions] included in `clustering` expressions

 a| `PartitioningCollection`